JustQJ/LLM_Materials/README.md

 - [OSDI 2020] [A Unified Architecture for Accelerating Distributed DNN Training in Heterogeneous GPU/CPU Clusters](https://www.usenix.org/conference/osdi20/presentation/jiang) [Code](https://github.com/bytedance/byteps)
 - [Arxiv 2022] [DeepSpeed-MoE: Advancing Mixture-of-Experts Inference and Training to Power Next-Generation AI Scale](https://arxiv.org/abs/2201.05596).
 An end-to-end MoE training and inference system.
 [Code](https://github.com/microsoft/DeepSpeed)
 ### Inference System
+- [Arxiv 2024] [PowerInfer-2: Fast Large Language Model Inference on a Smartphone](https://arxiv.org/abs/2406.06282).
+PowerInfer-2, a framework designed for high-speed inference of Large Language Models (LLMs) on smartphones.
+The key insight of PowerInfer-2 is to utilize the heterogeneous computation, memory, and I/O resources in smartphones by decomposing traditional matrix computations into fine-grained neuron cluster computations.
+PowerInfer-2 is the first system to serve the TurboSparse-Mixtral-47B model with a generation rate of 11.68 tokens per second on a smartphone, achieving up to a 29.2x speed increase compared with state-of-the-art frameworks.
+[Project](https://powerinfer.ai/v2/)
 - [Arxiv 2024] [MOE-INFINITY: Activation-Aware Expert Offloading for Efficient MoE Serving](https://arxiv.org/abs/2401.14361).
 Designing a cost-efficient mixture-of-expert (MoE) serving system that realizes activation-aware expert offloading, including sequence-level tracing, activation-aware expert prefetching and caching techniques.
 [Code](https://github.com/TorchMoE/MoE-Infinity)
 - [Arxiv 2024] [Exploiting Inter-Layer Expert Affinity for Accelerating Mixture-of-Experts Model Inference](https://arxiv.org/abs/2401.08383).
 Finding MoE models implicitly exhibit a strong inter-layer expert affinity, and only using one Alltoall communication to deliver the same functionality while previous methods all require two Alltoalls.
 [Code](https://github.com/YJHMITWEB/ExFlow)
 - [Arxiv 2024] [Fiddler: CPU-GPU Orchestration for Fast Inference of Mixture-of-Experts Models](https://arxiv.org/abs/2402.07033).
 Fiddler is a resource-efficient inference engine with CPU-GPU orchestration for MoE models.
 The key idea of Fiddler is to use the computation ability of the CPU to minimize the data movement between the CPU and GPU.
 Move activation from GPU to CPU rather than move weights from CPU to GPU.
 [Code](https://github.com/efeslab/fiddler)